In-Game-Collectables/IGC_Unity2021_URP/README.md

 Built on Unity version 2021.3.28f1.
 Works with URP

-This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
+This plugin will capture renders spun around a character and export out a JSON file of the relative camera transforms.
 It will upload the necessary files to the IGC API to process to re-create a printable mesh.

 ## How to use
 ### Step 1: Set Up
 * Get your API Key from the [IGC Platform](https://platform.igc.studio/collectables)
-* Place *Capturer* Prefab within Scene and add the object to capture to the Target parameter within the _CharacterCapture.cs_ Script
+* Place *Capturer* Prefab within Scene
 * Input your API Key in the *Capturer*'s API_Key parameter
-* Adjust the Height Offset within the prefab to point to the center of Target character
+* Position *Capturer* at the center of character to be captured
 * Adjust _Capture Radius_ to fit whole character within renders
-* Add all Layers the target is shown on to *Shown Layers*.
+* Add all Layers the character is shown on to *Shown Layers*.
 Hide any other objects in the same layers during capture, or else they can also appear in the final model.
 * Read the [Best Practices](https://github.com/In-Game-Collectables/IGC_Unity2021#best-practices) section for the ideal set up
 ### Step 2: Capturing
 * Use function *StartCapture()* within *CharacterCapture.cs* Script to export out all renders/files.
     * The function has an optional parameter *asyncCapture* that determines if there should be a delay between captures
         * If *asyncCapture* is false, it may freeze the game up to a couple seconds depending on the dimensions of the renders
-        * *asyncCapture* should NOT be used if the Target character or lighting can animate/change between frames
+        * *asyncCapture* should NOT be used if the character or lighting can animate/change between frames
 * The event *onCaptureFinish* will be called when Capturing is finished
 * Renders/files will be outputed to *PROJECT_NAME/OUTPUT/Captures/* by default
 * The event *StartCaptureAndUpload()* can be used to combine the steps for Capturing and Uploading